 Obviously, you need to think before you put an item in your dishwasher, but if you’re looking to clean a household object, then it’s worth remembering that your dishwasher could provide the solution.

-44) Use old clothes as dusters.
+44) Saving old clothes and using them as dusters.
 Instead of buying dusters, use an old clothing item.
 I find that old leggings are great for this!